The Perfect 3 Day Taipei Itinerary

 Another famous night market in Taipei is Ningxia Night Market.
 The market has a bustling and busy atmosphere and is said to have some of the best Taiwanese food in Taipei.

 You'll be able to choose dishes from around 20 stalls as well as from a selection of pop-up restaurants.
 Many of these stalls also feature on the Michelin guide of must-try street food stalls in Taipei.
+Some popular stalls include Fang Chia for their shredded chicken rice and braised tofu and Liu Yu Zi, which sells fried taro balls.

 Other snacks on offer include braised pork rice, grilled giant squid, and a large selection of noodle dishes.
-Finish your meal with a sweet treat, such as syrup covered fruit or hot mochi.
+Finish your meal with a sweet treat, such as syrup-covered fruit or hot mochi.
+You can additionally enjoy a carnival section with fairground-style games and some shops.
+It's a great area to check out before or after you eat.

-Explore Ningxia Night Market on a tour
+☂️ Visit the Ningxia Night Market with a tour

 Taipei's History and Traditions

+Once you return to the city, you can visit the National Palace Museum, which houses over 700,000 artworks and artifacts from the last 8,000 years.
 The next stop is the National Revolutionary Martyrs' Shrine.
 The shrine pays homage to those who have died at war.
-Be sure to stay for the changing of the guards ceremony, which occurs every hour.
+Be sure to stay for the guard changing ceremony, which occurs every hour.

+Another temple, the Taipei Confucius Temple, which pays homage to the philosopher Confucius, can be seen after the Dalongdong Baoan Temple.
 Your last day in the city will finish at Raohe Street Night Market.
 This is one of Taipei's oldest night markets and has a vast selection of delicious sweet and savory dishes to choose from.

 Yangmingshan National Park

 Yangmingshan National Park is one of just nine national parks in Taiwan and is located close to Taipei City.
-You can access the park in about 30-minutes when driving or taking the bus.
+You can access the park in about 30 minutes when driving or taking the bus.

 The park features volcanic and mountainous scenery, hot springs, lakes, and waterfalls, plus an abundance of greenery.
+You'll also discover a host of flora and fauna here, including the famous sakura flower, bird-lined trees, and Japanese Maple.

+Another popular sight is the flower clock.
+This clock is made entirely of colored flowers and has a diameter of 22 feet.
 Multiple hiking trails in the park will take you through natural and beautiful scenery.
-The area is home to some semi-feral cattle and venomous snakes, so do be on the lookout when hiking the trails.
+The area is home to some semi-feral cattle and venomous snakes, so be on the lookout when hiking the trails.

-Visit Yangmingshan National Park with a tour
+☂️ Visit Yangmingshan National Park with a tour

 National Palace Museum